alex65536/sofcheck-weights-tuning/README.md

 utility from it.
 All the data is `bzip2`-compressed to take less disk space.

 The datasets are as follows:

 - `stockfish20k.txt.bzip2` contains 20000 games played by [Stockfish][5] against itself on short
 time control (~100ms).

 More datasets may be available later.

+## Notebooks

+Jupyter notebooks, which we used to train SoFCheck, are also lacated in this repository.
+Note that the results may be not completely reproducible because of randomness.

 [1]: https://github.com/alex65536/sofcheck
 [2]: https://habr.com/ru/post/305604/